 CTS addresses the importance of standardized testing with parents and students throughout the school year, usually beginning at Open House, parent workshops, and through various memos during the school year.
-Students (1st - 8th grades) also participate in MAP testing (computer based - Common Core driven).
+Students (1st - 8th grades) also participate in I-Ready testing (computer based - Common Core driven).

-The Chitimacha Board of Education has determined that the Chitimacha Tribal School will adhere to the most current guidelines set forth by Bureau of Indian Education.
+The BOE has determined that the Chitimacha Tribal School will adhere to the most current guidelines set forth by Bureau of Indian Education.
 Notifications of the updated testing information and policies will be discussed and sent home with each student.